Tom Harris is injured in a high school football game and ends up in the hospital.

 “Okay,” Tanner said.
 “Tom, I’ll see you in your room.”

 “By the way,” one of the orderlies said, “you’ll need to wait outside his room while we move him in and transfer him from the gurney to the bed and remove the gurney.
 Then a nurse will have to set him up on the monitors and an I-V if his doctor ordered it.
-This will take a few minutes.
+That will take a few minutes.
 The nurse will tell you when you can go in his room.”

 Tanner touched Tom’s left shoulder.
 “I’ll see in your room as soon as you’re set up to have visitors.
 If you need anything until then, I’ll be right outside of the door, and if you call my name, I’ll stick my head in and ask what you’d like me to do for you.”